Blue Grass Army Depot: Capabilities

 Capabilities include: industrial services support; ammunition maintenance, renovation, disassembly and demilitarization; thermal arc coating for Air Force bombs; water washout facility with flaker belt; molten salt research and development; ultrasonic testing for mortar ammunition; chemical material surveillance; quality assurance and joint logistics support; and ammunition life cycle management.

 The depot also serves as a training ground for service members.

 History

 BGAD was established in 1941 and began operations in 1942 as an ammunition and general supply storage depot, Blue Grass Ordnance Depot.
 In 1964, it merged with the Lexington Signal Depot in Avon, Kentucky, to become the Lexington-Blue Grass Army Depot.
 The Lexington facility was selected for closure under BRAC (Base Realignment And Closure); after it closed in September 1999, the remaining facility received its current designation.

+In February 2026, U.S. Senator Mitch McConnell announced a nearly $1 billion in federal funding for BGAD as part of the FY 2026 Defense Appropriations bill.
+Energetics Manufacturing received $903 million to expand manufacturing capacity for energetics materials, (explosives materials).
+Plus an additional $64+ million towards other BGAD improvements.

 Facilities

 BGAD is housed on 14594 acre with 1,153 buildings, 902 igloos and storage capacity of 3233598 sqft.

 Environmental

 BGAD is currently working with state and federal regulators on environmental remediation.
 The installation is in compliance with all state and federal laws and regulations.